Ranked as a Rising Star in The Legal 500 (2023)

-Naomi is an experienced advocate in the inquest arena.
-Naomi is regularly instructed to represent a range of interested parties including public bodies, private companies and families.
-She has experience in both jury inquests and Article 2 inquests.
+Naomi is an experienced and established advocate in the inquest arena.
+Naomi is regularly instructed to represent a range of interested parties including public bodies, private companies, individuals, and families.
+She has a wealth of experience in both jury inquests and Article 2 inquests.

 Naomi is experienced in providing representation at both inquests and pre-inquests reviews.
-She quickly identifies issues to ensure effective case management and the management of potential Regulation 28 (Reports to Prevent Future Deaths) issues.
-Naomi is happy to advice in conference at any stage of the proceedings.
+She quickly identifies issues to ensure effective case management such as the necessity of expert evidence and the management of potential Regulation 28 (Reports to Prevent Future Deaths) issues.
+Naomi is happy to advise in conference at any stage of the proceedings.

-Naomi regularly provides seminars and lecture on Coronial law, having recently provided a seminar to over 100 delegates.
+Naomi provides seminars and lectures on Coronial law, having recently provided a seminar to over 100 delegates.

-- An inquest touching upon the death of care home resident.
-Concerns were raised over the medication procedure in the care home and the relationship between the care home and the relevant GP practice.
+- An inquest touching upon the death of a care home resident.
+Concerns were raised over the medication procedure in the care home and the communication between the care home and the relevant GP practice.

 - An inquest touching upon the death of a passenger at an airport abroad.
 Concerns were raised about the process following the disembarkation of passengers and the policies/procedures in place to assist passengers abroad.
 Naomi represented the airline.